adammurdoch/kotlin-tools/base-plugins/README.md

 ## `net.rubygrapefruit.kmp.lib`

-Builds a library implemented in Kotlin multiplatform that targets the JVM and native desktop platforms.
+Builds a library implemented in Kotlin multiplatform that targets the JVM, browser and native desktop platforms.

 - Add JVM target.
 - Adds Linux and Windows x64 targets and macOS x64 and arm64 targets.